SandwichRising/midiRouter/README.md

 ## Construction Notes

 Currently a prototype has been built and used on a regular basis without issues, usually just using DIN jacks and wall power or a usb power bank.
 I normally only have a couple devices hooked up, but I sometimes have 8 or more devices all talking together and working at-speed, and with Ableton continuous automation being sent as well.
-To prevent having to change clock options on individual instruments and also prevent more than one Midi Clock being broadcast at a time, only one of the DIN ports listens for clock messages (all USB sources listen for clock), the others will discard them.
-This can easily be changed to suit user preferences with an edit over USB with Arduino IDE.
+To prevent having to change clock options on individual instruments (and also prevent more than one Midi Clock being broadcast at a time), only one of the DIN ports listens for clock messages (all USB sources listen for clock), the others DIN input ports will discard clock messages.
+This can easily be changed to suit user preferences with an edit to the Arduino IDE code followed by a USB flash.

-I use my midiRouter with all of my synthesizers, but I test all of my electrical connections before using them and I keep in mind that musical devices tend to be expensive, and improper wiring or other technical issues associated with home-made hardware can damage them.
+Warning: I use my midiRouter with all of my synthesizers, but I test all of my electrical connections before using them and I keep in mind that musical devices tend to be expensive, and improper wiring or other technical issues associated with home-made hardware can damage them.
 There is no warranty with this open source system.
 It may be unwise to risk damaging valuable instruments, especially if they can not be replaced.

 For anyone wanting to make their own midi router, schematics and images of the prototype are below.
 Some things to note: